js9605/ForestFireSpreading_Project/README.md

 06.04

-- Bug bug that gives the whole cluster a burning forest on start is fixed
+- Bug that gives the whole cluster a burning forest on start is fixed